mhellwinkel/www.masfaaonline.org/governance/policies.md

 #### 5.4.1 The Association will cover expenses incurred by Board members for the following activities:

-* For the President-Elect to attend the NASFAA Leadership Conference.
+* For the President-Elect to attend the NASFAA Leadership & Legislative Conference and Expo.
 Expenses will include the conference registration fee, travel (including cab fare), lodging, and meals at State of Montana per diem amount.
-* For the President (or State Delegate to the RMASFAA Board of Directors, if different than the MASFAA President) to attend the RMASFAA annual conference excluding the conference registration fee.
+* For the President and Past President (or State Delegate to the RMASFAA Board of Directors, if different than the MASFAA President/Past President) to attend the RMASFAA annual conference excluding the conference registration fee.
 * The Executive Board may approve other Board member expenses on a case-by-case basis.

 ### 5.5 Commitments or Contract Signing

 Contracts or letters of intent for conference facilities or conference entertainment groups will be reviewed and signed by the conference site chair.
-A copy of all written contracts shall be filed with the <s>Secretary</s> Treasurer.
+A copy of all written contracts shall be filed with the Treasurer.

 ### 5.6 Reserve Funds Policy